HL7/PDDI-CDS/pages/_includes/start.md

 ##### Request

+**TODO: remove the curl.
+Mention the header of the request (raw application/json)

 The EHR calls the PDDI CDS service by `POST` ing a `JSON` file (CDS Hook) to the service endpoint `{baseUrl}/cds-services/{PDDI-CDS}`.
 Two components of a request are processed to determine if a request is relevant for a specific PDDI: `context` and `prefetch`.

-`curl -0 -v -X POST http://localhost:XXXX/cds-services/pddi-cds  -H 'Content-type: application/json' -d\`

 ###### Context
 The `context` of a CDS Hook request contains Hook-specific data that is processed to determine if the CDS rule is satisfied for one or more PDDI.
 The `context` resource used for both the `medication-prescribe` and `medication-select` hooks is `MedicationRequest`.
 While the `MedicationRequest` resource may be present in the `context` or `prefetch`, it represents the medication that is currently being prescribed in the `context`.

 ###### Prefetch